-This week is Maternal Mental Health Awareness week and I have to be honest that I’ve struggled with what exactly to write as although I am a mother and sometimes have struggled with mental health I’m not what you would call a “normal” mother but then I guess no one is truly “normal”.
+This week is Maternal Mental Health Awareness week and I have to be honest that I’ve struggled with what exactly to write.
+Although I am a mother and sometimes have struggled with mental health, I’m not what you would call a “normal” mother but then I guess no one is truly “normal”.
 So for the last day of Maternal Mental Health Awareness Week here is my story of motherhood.

-I have friends who have struggled with post-natal depression and know friends whose mother’s have had it 40 years ago when it was dismissed as minor and called the “baby blues”.
+I have friends who have struggled with post-natal depression.
+I know friends whose mother’s have had it 40 years ago when it was dismissed as minor and called the “baby blues”.
 The difficulty I have is that motherhood for me has been a real rollercoaster.
 The struggle for me is writing about my own experience without seeming to diminish anyone else’s experience of post-natal depression.
-I have had friends tell me that they feel they can no longer share their tales of depression or worries as they think they seem minor compared to what I have been through and that actually I make them feel worse about themselves because they should be happy when they compare their lives to mine.
+I have had friends tell me that they feel they can no longer share their tales of depression or worries as they think they seem minor compared to what I have been through.
+They have said that actually I make them feel worse about themselves because they should be happy when they compare their lives to mine.
 Well that doesn’t make me feel guilty, bad or worse at all for sharing!

-So apologies in advance if my story of Motherhood makes any of you out there feel worse about your own situations as I don’t want to diminish anyone but hope that by sharing my story some of you who feel alone might feel less so.
+So apologies in advance if my story of Motherhood makes any of you out there feel worse about your own situations.
+I don’t want to diminish anyone but hope that by sharing my story some of you who feel alone might feel less so.

 I have never had a “normal” motherhood experience.
 I have not known what it is like to go into a baby scan at 20 weeks full of excitement and to come out elated with happy news afterwards.
 Our first baby Violet was diagnosed with a heart condition at her 20-week scan.
-Our second baby Arthur was diagnosed with a serious brain condition at his 20-week scan resulting in a TFMR at 22 weeks of pregnancy.
-Our third baby Aurora luckily had clear baby scans all the way through pregnancy but we never entered a scan room full of excitement or even left elated afterwards, more we left smiling with relief that we hadn’t yet had any bad news.
+Second baby Arthur was diagnosed with a serious brain condition at his 20-week scan resulting in a TFMR at 22 weeks of pregnancy.
+Third baby Aurora luckily had clear baby scans all the way through pregnancy but we never entered a scan room full of excitement or even left elated afterwards.
+More we left smiling with relief that we hadn’t yet had any bad news.
 Those were my three motherhood beginnings already a little different from the majority of mothers out there.
 You can read more about stress with a rainbow pregnancy here.

 My second year of motherhood wasn’t anywhere near as good as my first!
-Violet got sick and was admitted to Manchester Children’s Hospital we sat by her bed for weeks where she finally died suddenly from a rare form of pneumonia aged 15 months.
-We had to wait nearly 2 years to find out why she died as the autopsy was inconclusive and so had to endure a coroners inquest too.
+Violet got sick and was admitted to Manchester Children’s Hospital.
+We sat by her bed for weeks where she finally died, suddenly from a rare form of pneumonia aged 15 months.
+We had to wait nearly 2 years to find out why she died, as the autopsy was inconclusive.
+We had to endure a coroners inquest too.
 You can read more on this here.

-I still have regular counselling to help me to try to deal with everything as I have horrendous nightmares on a regular basis, sometimes extreme anxiety and times when I feel sad.
+I still have regular counselling to help me to try to deal with everything as I have horrendous nightmares on a regular basis.
+Sometimes extreme anxiety and times when I feel sad.
 I also have PTSD (read more here) caused by my first birth experience, my daughter having open-heart surgery and also from watching her die.
-I am told all this is “normal” for a grieving parent but it does draw parallels with how other mums say they feel who have post-natal depression, so whilst I don’t know what it is like to have a relatively normal experience of motherhood and still feel depressed, I do understand and have lived through all these feelings on a fairly regular basis.
+I am told all this is “normal” for a grieving parent but it does draw parallels with how other mums say they feel who have post-natal depression.
+Whilst I don’t know what it is like to have a relatively normal experience of motherhood and still feel depressed, I do understand and have lived through all these feelings on a fairly regular basis.

 I feel that lots of health visitors also need more training and guidance for how to deal with mothers who perhaps are slightly more fragile mentally than others.
 This is in light of a recent experience I had with a health visitor who reduced me from a confident mum of a rainbow baby to a crying anxious mess in the space of one baby weigh in session.